ryan-story/pmpp/chapter-17/README.md

 ...and so on until m=M-1

-Overall the big change is that all of the `rMu/iMu` values are already pre-computed when we execute the inner loop.
+Overall, the big change is that all of the `rMu/iMu` values are already pre-computed when we execute the inner loop.

 **c.
 Determine whether the execution results in parts (a) and (b) of this exercise will be identical.
 The execution results are identical if all data required by a part are properly generated and preserved for its consumption before that part executes and the execution result of the part is not overwritten by other parts that should come after the part in the original execution order.**

-To answer this question we need to analyze two aspects:
+To answer this question, we need to analyze two aspects:
-1. Are all data required by the inner loop are properly generated and preserved before the inner loop execution starts?
+1. Are all data required by the inner loop properly generated and preserved before the inner loop execution starts?
-2. Are the results of the inner loop not overwritten in the inner looop.
+2. Are the results of the inner loop not overwritten in the inner loop?

 Let's try to answer this:
-- 1: To calculate the second part of the fission code (lines `05-12`) we require the values of `rMu[m]` and `iMu[m]` to be already pre-calculated.
-This happens in the first part of the fission cde (lines `01-04`).
-So the first **requirement is satisfied**
+- 1: To calculate the second part of the fission code (lines `05-12`), we require the values of `rMu[m]` and `iMu[m]` to be already pre-calculated.
+This happens in the first part of the fission code (lines `01-04`).
+So the first **requirement is satisfied**.
-- 2: We don't overwrite values fo `rMu` and `iMu anywhere.
-The only override is (+=) on rFhD[n] and iFhD[n] in lines 10-11 and it happens in exactly the same order as in the orignal code, so **this requirement is satisfied as well.**
+- 2: We don't overwrite values for `rMu` and `iMu anywhere.
+The only override is `(+=)` on `rFhD[n]` and `iFhD[n]` in lines `10-11` and it happens in exactly the same order as in the original code, so **this requirement is satisfied as well.**

-Hence we can determine that yes the result of `a and b part of this exericse will be identical`.
+Hence, we can determine that yes, the result of `a and b part of this exericse will be identical`.

 ### Exercise 2